HeadphoneCairn/Roudi/README.md

 - Have values on pages cycle?
 - The filter for program change should include the bank change (which is implemented as CC0).
-- More extended CC filtering and mapping. => Don't have enought memory for that, I'm afraid.
+- More extended CC filtering and mapping. => Don't have enough memory for that, I'm afraid.
 - Rename SINGLE to SIMPLE and MULTI to ADVANCED?
 - Show SysEx in Monitor?